 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 We'll go through some settings here.
-First off, we want Selected Views Sheets, and it might say All Sheets, but I've been...
-Sometimes I'll click this, and it won't print all the sheets, so what we can do is click Edit.
-For example, right here, it just has the one cover sheet selected right now, and we've got Hide Unchecked Views.
+First off, we want Selected Views/Sheets.
+It might say All Sheets, but sometimes when I’ve clicked this, it doesn’t print all the sheets.
+So what we can do is click Edit.
+For example, right now, it just has the one cover sheet selected, and we’ve got 'Hide Unchecked Views' enabled.

-Uncheck Hide, and we want to filter to our sheets, so All Sheets.
-Now, we can select all of those sheets, and we've got them here.
+Uncheck 'Hide, ' and filter to 'All Sheets.'
+Now, we can select all of those sheets, and we’ve got them here.
 We can edit the print order, but right now, it's looking pretty good.

-It's E0010, 130, 140, 430, and E700, so the order looks good.
+It's E001,010,130,140,430, and E700, so the order looks good.
 We've selected everything we want, and I think that looks pretty good.
-We'll hit Select.
+Then we’ll hit Select.

-We don't want to hit Select until we know that we have all of those sheets.
+We don’t want to hit Select until we know we have all of those sheets.
 It's one, two, three, four, five, six sheets selected.
 Click Select.

 All these check marks look really good.
 All you need to do now is click the Export button and wait a moment.
-Okay, once it processes, we'll see it says Ready at the bottom for just a moment.

-We've got our cover sheet.
-That looks good.
-We've got our electrical analysis sheet.
+We've got our cover sheet—that looks good.
+We’ve got our electrical analysis sheet.

 We've got our enlarged plans.
 We've got our switchboard schedule and our one-line diagram.
 If we see all of those, we're good.